 Want to know where to go to find birds?
 Visit the Birds SA where to go page to find a location near you, or where to find your bird of interest.

 You can also watch videos of the excellent community bird workshops held in the Eyre Peninsula click here.

-For additional information and assistance, please email Sylvia Clarke, Project Officer, Community Monitoring or ring 08 8391 7500.
+For additional information and assistance, please email Sylvia Clarke, Citizen Science Project Officer, or call 08 8391 7500.